winterSteve25/Beanie/doc/features.md

 Markers in code used by the compiler or reflection API, similar to C# Attributes.
 They are denoted `[Attribute]` in Beanie

+They are NOT the same as Macros that are always denoted using `@`.

 ## Macros

 Similar to rust macros, they are functions that are run during compile time